Data breakdown at the Corona test center

 Getting tested for infection with the Covid 19 virus is becoming almost commonplace for more and more people.
 In many places, testing centers have been set up where this can be done quickly and usually even free of charge.

-In most cases, visitors receive an access code at the end, which they can use to view their test result online or print out a confirmation after a certain time has elapsed.
-In many places, these are requested before entering certain shopping stores, for example.
-So there is hardly any way around going to a test center and providing your personal data there.
+Visitors usually receive an access code at the end of the test, which they can use to view their test result online or print out a confirmation after a certain period of time.
+In many places, these are requested before entering certain stores, for example.
+This means that there is hardly any way around going to a test center and taking your test there. personal data to specify.

-The online presence of some test centers now repeatedly experienced IT glitches in which data of tested persons was available to everyone.
-This involved not only personal data such as name, date of birth, address and telephone number, but also the respective test results, which as health data fall under the special protection of Art.
-9 I DSGVO.
+The online presence of some test centers has repeatedly suffered IT breakdowns, with data from those tested being available to everyone.
+These were not only personal data such as name, date of birth, address and telephone number, but also the respective test results, which as health data fall under the special protection of Art.
+9 I GDPR.

 Current examples

-Not only in March 2021 was it discovered by security researchers that Corona test centers in Germany and Austria were inadequately protected (here the name, address, date of birth, citizenship, Corona test result and, in some cases, ID data of more than 80,000 people were openly accessible), but even more recently it was possible to view corresponding data of more than 14,000 tested persons from centers in Hamburg, Berlin, Leipzig and Schwerte.
+It was not only in March 2021 that security researchers discovered that coronavirus test centers in Germany and Austria were inadequately protected (the name, address, date of birth, citizenship, coronavirus test result and, in some cases, ID card data of more than 80,000 people were exposed).
+People openly accessible), but even recently it was still possible to view corresponding data from over 14,000 tested persons from centers in Hamburg, Berlin, Leipzig and Schwerte.

 So the problem is still relevant.